 Standing

 Any person/group/entity “materially affected” by an ICANN action or inaction in violation of ICANN’s Articles of Incorporation and/or Bylaws shall have the right to file a complaint under the IRP and seek redress.
-They must do so within [number of days to be determined by the IRP Subgroup] days of becoming aware of the alleged violation and how it allegedly affects them.
+They must do so within a certain number of days (to be determined by the IRP Subgroup) after becoming aware of the alleged violation and how it allegedly affects them.
 The Empowered Community has standing to bring claims involving its rights under the Articles of Incorporation and Bylaws.
 The Board’s failure to fully implement an Empowered Community decision will be sufficient for the Empowered Community to be materially affected.
 Issues relating to joinder and intervention will be determined by the IRP Subgroup, assisted by experts and the initial Standing Panel, based on consultation with the community.

 Community Independent Review Process

-The CCWG-Accountability recommends giving the Empowered Community the right to have standing to present arguments on behalf of the Empowered Community to the IRP (see Recommendation #4 – Community IRP power).
+The CCWG-Accountability recommends giving the Empowered Community the right to present arguments on behalf of the Empowered Community to the IRP Panel (see Recommendation #4 – Community IRP power).
 In such cases, ICANN will bear the costs associated with the Standing Panel as well as the Empowered Community’s legal expenses, although the IRP Subgroup may recommend filing or other fees to the extent necessary to prevent abuse of the process.

 Exclusions: